miservers/miservers.github.io/docs/middleware/websphere.md

   ![console](/docs/images/was_console_security.png)

-  The User can be chosen from LDAP or Local OS users.
+  Select **Federated repositories** as user repository, and create a user **admin**.

+  You can chose  User repository from :
+  - Federated repositories: users/passwords stored in local file.
+  - LDAP
+  - Local OS users: if the WAS is run as root

 ### IVT - Installation Verification Tool
 IVT is used to verify that you have successfully installed a product.